Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/first-time-sign-in.md

 The navigation panel on the left includes:

-- your **My Stuff** tab;
+- the **My Stuff** tab;
-- your **Organization** tab (if you have one), and
+- the **Organization** tab (if you have one), and
 - the **Workspaces** and **Bookmarks** tabs.

-You can switch between the content in your My Stuff, Organization and workspaces.
+You can switch between the content in My Stuff, Organization and Workspaces.

-When the *Workspaces* tab is selected you will see a list of workspaces and [sub-workspaces](workspaces#using-workspaces-within-the-workspace).
+When the *Workspaces* tab is selected, you will see a list of workspaces and [sub-workspaces](workspaces#using-workspaces-within-the-workspace).
 If you bookmarked any workspace to keep it at hand, you can select the *Bookmarks* tab to find it faster.
 To navigate to any workspace, just click/tap over it.

-Keep in mind that in Slingshot, people can be part of an organization, plus limitless workspaces.
-Inside a parent workspace you can create more workspaces for your projects, and you have overviews, tasks, discussions, content, and analytics at both levels.
+Keep in mind that in Slingshot, people can be part of an organization and limitless workspaces.
+Inside a parent workspace you can create more workspaces for your projects, and you'll have overviews, tasks, discussions, content, and analytics at both levels.
 For example, there are tasks in the parent workspace and tasks in each of the sub-workspaces as well.
-Follow the links for further details about [Workspaces](workspaces.md).
+Follow the link for further details about [Workspaces](workspaces.md).

 ### Overviews, Workspaces, Tasks, Discussions, Content, and Analytics